UTZbox/LetsGO/README.md

 Or use the schematic called (Long_Wire_Connection) which is also as .JPG within the Project.
 If you are under 10 m the Inputs are protected by the Z-Diode and the Pulldown Resistor.
 But make sure you always using the right polarity!

-// Wireless Remote:
-I made some very good experiences with the KAPPA-T868 Module from RF_Solutions.
-It’s a digital Telemetry Radio Modul, which use the Frequency of 868 MHz.
-This is much better than using any Bluetooth or other 2.4 GHz Standard.
-From RF Solutions are some corresponding Pocket Remote Transmitter called FOBBER or other Modules available.

-For users in the U.S.A or Canada!
-You have to use a Module with the Frequency of 433 MHz.
-(868 MHz. is not allowed)

 // Connection to (iPad)
 Whit the Camera Connection Kit you can connect it to the iPad.